grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 [//]: # (### In the hardware store; Percy meets Trinity)

 Percy turned into the shop.
 It sold hardware.
 A wide array of tools and parts were stacked up among the hay and batting used as packing material in the crates.
-Some of the packing material had inevitably escaped the crates and was being crushed into the grime on the floor.
+Some of the packing material had inevitably escaped the crates and was crushed into the grime on the floor.

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

-The larger items were stacked towards the front of the store, presumably because they were harder to steal, Percy realized.
-The crates at the front of the shop tended to be opened face-up, and she could look down into them to see large motors, piping, valves, and hundreds of other large elements that went into making a submarine work.
+Larger items were stacked towards the front of the store, Percy realized that was probably because they were harder to steal.
+The crates at the front of the shop were left open face-up, and she could look down into them to see large motors, piping, valves, and hundreds of other large elements that went into making a submarine work.

 As she moved towards the back of the shop, the crates tended to be laid on their side and opened.
 Many of the crates had dozens of hooks nailed into them and smaller tools and parts for sale hung from the hooks.

-The shopkeeper somehow both managed to both show very little interest in the few customers poking around in the crates, and yet never stop watching them.
+The shopkeeper somehow both managed to both show very little interest in the few customers poking around in the crates, and yet never stopped watching them.

 Percy had a perennial list of hardware she needed for the _Prospect_.
 It was one of those lists that only ever seemed to grow, and rarely got things crossed off it.
-She almost immediately found a box with a wide variety of screw-tightened clamp sizes that was being sold as a single unit and looked incredibly useful.
-It was not on her hardware list, so she regretfully didn't get to cross anything off.
-On the other hand, these clamps would already be aboard the _Prospect_ when they needed them, rather than waiting to be purchased on the list at the next stop.
+She almost immediately found a box with a range of sizes of screw-tightened clamps that was being sold as a single unit and looked incredibly useful.
+It was not on her hardware list, so she regretfully wouldn't get to cross anything off.
+On the other hand, she would already have the clamps aboard the _Prospect_ when they needed them, rather than waiting to be purchased on the list at the next stop.

 Percy picked up the box of clamps and moved to look at some of the larger parts.
 She looked down into an open crate and there was a beautiful pump motor.
 It was in factory-new condition a rarity these days when most machines --- even excellent ones --- had been rebuilt a dozen times over.
 It was the kind of motor used in dozens of places and applications on the _Prospect_.
-It too was not actually on her list of needed parts, but was potentially so useful that she couldn't imagine not buying it.
-In such a condition it was, however, not cheap.
+It was another item that was not actually on her list of needed parts, but potentially so useful that she couldn't imagine not buying it.
+In the condition it was in, however, it would not be cheap.

-She leaned over the crate and ran her fingers under the cover to check for hidden grit and make sure it was actually in as good condition as it looked, and not just well-cleaned.
-As she did so an old crone who had been looking at a box of steel piping near her leaned in her direction as well to admire the pump motor.
+She leaned over the crate and ran her fingers under the cover to check for hidden grit and make sure it was actually factory-new, and not just well-cleaned old junk.
+As she did so, an old crone who had been looking at a box of steel piping near her leaned in her direction to admire the pump motor too.
 "That's a fine-looking piece of machine."
 The lady said to Percy, her voice croaking softly so it took Captain Percy a second to interpret what the lady had said.

 "I have a boat where I could use ten more of these."
 Percy replied.

 "Pretty expensive element for buying multiples of."
 The lady offered.
 She was frail and small.
 In this depot full of huge people, she was certainly the tiniest Percy had seen, or would even expect to see.
 She had big rubbery ears and a heavily-lined face with a tiny nose that wiggled when she talked.
-She was dressed in a wool cloak that was worn but clearly originally of thick high-quality material.
+She was dressed in a wool cloak that was worn thin but clearly made of what was originally a high-quality material.
 Over it, she wore a fraying shawl with an intricate fair-isle pattern.
 She looked like a person who would never be quite warm enough in this hole-in-the-rock they were currently in.

 "The cost is the reason I'll be lucky to get a single one of these."
 Said Percy.

 "Hrmmm.... what if I told you I could set you up with a little cash?"

 Percy looked at the tiny stick-figure-in-a-sack skeptically.
 "Like a loan?"
 She asked.
+Loan sharks certainly came in all shapes and sizes.

 "No no. I don't go in for usary.
 That's for the real criminals.
 I'm offering a job.
 But one that would pay exceptionally well."

-"Well, that's certainly a unlikely coincidence that you happen to offer me work when I was about to go groveling for some up and down the hall out there..."
+"Well, that's certainly a unlikely fucking coincidence that you happen to offer me work when I was about to go groveling for some up and down the hall out there..."

 "You did mention you have a boat.
 This job requires a boat."